 There is a cost for an initial consultation at our Melbourne clinic, with the potential to receive a portion of this back via Medicare where eligible for rebate, provided you have a referral from your GP.

 You will be under general anaesthetic administered by a Specialist Anaesthetist in an accredited hospital.
 For the safety of our patients, NorthEast Plastic Surgery does not use twilight sedation, as it has been associated with adverse clinical outcomes.

 Prior to surgery, your surgeon will discuss with you the nature and placement of the scars.
 However, liposuction is associated with only very small, sometimes virtually imperceptible, scarring.
 The number of incisions required varies from patient to patient, and depends on the size of the area being treated.

 The surgeon makes very small access incisions to the area, and then inserts a cannula which uses suction to break up and remove the fat.
-At NorthEast Plastic Surgery, we use a specialised liposuction device called a “Microaire” which results in superior fat extraction with reduction in soft tissue trauma.
+At NorthEast Plastic Surgery, we use liposuction techniques that include power assistance.

 The wounds are closed with external stitches, which you will have removed a week after surgery at a post-operative consultation.

 To support the tissues and minimise swelling and bruising, you’ll be given a compression garment which should be worn for several weeks following surgery.
 Your wounds will be dressed with waterproof dressings to allow for showering.

 It is important that access to medical attention is available by telephone once you have been discharged.
 Issues about which your surgeon needs to be made aware urgently include pain uncontrolled by medication, bleeding to the extent that the dressings soak through with blood, temperatures exceeding 38 degrees Celsius, redness of the skin or any concerns related to the surgery.